marcoxa/platel/c/README.md

 # platel `C` code

-This works only on Mac OS Sonoma (Intel; I don't have a M* available).
+This has been tested only on Mac OS Sonoma and Sequoia (Intel; I don't have a M* available), FTTB.

 You should be able to just run `make` and then move the `platel_emacs_module.dylyb` somewhere in `load-path`.